-3. Maximize Intelligence Capability.
-FID planners must be able to identify political, economic, scientific, technical, and social threats, in addition to the conventional hostile military factions.
-This identification is a complex task, especially when working in an unfamiliar culture in which US personnel may have little or no experience, and in which high-technology collection and processing equipment may be of little use.
+This identification is a complex task, especially when working in an unfamiliar culture in which US personnel may have little or no experience and in which hightechnology collection and processing equipment may be of little use.
 Despite this challenge, planners must integrate all available assets and use culturally trained specialists to define these threats and to appropriately tailor the COAs.

-4. Unity of Effort.
+(4) Unity of Effort.
 FID is a national-level program that involves numerous USG agencies.
-Planning must coordinate an integrated theater effort that is joint, interagency, and combined to reduce inefficiencies and duplication in support of FID programs.

-Tailor FID Operations to the Needs and Environment 5. of the HN.
+Planning must coordinate an integrated theater effort that is joint, interagency, and multinational in order to reduce inefficiencies and duplication in support of FID programs.
+(5) Tailor FID Operations to the Needs and Environment of the HN.
 FID programs must consist of appropriate support provided at the right time and in the correct manner.
 This precept means that what worked for the United States or another nation may not necessarily work for a third nation.
 In addition, what worked yesterday may not be appropriate tomorrow.
 Changing political, economic, and social conditions must be as familiar to the FID planner as changes in enemy equipment and force structure are to the conventional planner.
 The ability of planners to adapt FID programs and methods of US operations to specific HN needs is an absolute imperative to success in FID.

-6. ROE and Economy of Force Measures.
+(6) ROE and Economy of Force Measures.
 Carefully establish ROE and economy of force measures.
 ROE are determined by threat, political considerations, and the type of military operations supporting a FID program.
-Planners must evaluate operations closely to determine the increased risks of large deployments of US personnel in the area.
+Planners must evaluate operations closely in order to determine the increased risks of large deployments of US personnel in the area.
 In a high-threat condition, it may be prudent to delay the FID mission and commit a smaller element than to commit a larger force that is more difficult to protect.

-7. Measures of Success.
+(7) Measures of Success.
 Clearly define and focus on measures of success.
 The success of US FID programs can only be measured in terms of the success of the HN's IDAD program.
 The measures of success should focus on long-term, obtainable objectives rather than short-term, limited objectives.
 In addition, transition points must be established that define when the supported HN will incrementally assume responsibility for the total IDAD effort.

-(4) The commander's selection of the COA completes the staff estimate process and serves as the foundation for the CINC's strategic concept.
-This concept is reviewed by the Chairman of the Joint Chiefs of Staff and when approved the plan development phase begins.
+• The commander's selection of the COA completes the staff estimate process and serves as the foundation for the CINC's strategic concept.
+This concept is reviewed by the CJCS and, when approved, the plan development phase begins.
 FID guidelines and concepts discussed above remain important.